 This 4-piece set features black Garolite handles with triple rivets that are ergonomically designed and laminated for maximum balance and robustness.
 The hand-polished bolster adds comfort, and finger protection while slicing.
 They come with individual protective shields to maintain the quality of the blade at an affordable price tag with a full money-back guarantee if you are not satisfied.

 "During testing, a friend and I debated on whether these or the Avanta were better.
 These knives were heavier than the Avanta, but just as sharp and more modern-looking.
 The packaging on this is slightly better too, with a magnetic-closing velvet-lined box and full sheaths to protect the blades.
 These are definitely a great value, and a great gift for anyone who likes to eat steak." — Siobhan Wallace, Commerce Editor

 Best Budget: Amazon Basics Premium 8-Piece Kitchen Steak Knife Set

 Blade Type: 4.75-inch serrated edge | Blade Material: Stain-resistant steel

 If you are looking for affordable, no-frills knives, this Amazon Basics 8-piece set is a great option.
 Not only is the price right, but they also feature full tangs for balance, ergonomic handles for comfort, and full bolsters for ease of use and maximum finger protection.

 The edges of the alloy steel blades are micro-serrated with deep teeth.
-This may result in more tearing of meat as you cut, but the blades will never need sharpening.
+This resulted in more tearing of meat during testing, but the blades will never need sharpening.
 A serrated edge also helps with other foods like bread and tomatoes.
-They are sturdy, workmanlike tools with a traditional design that will last and not break the bank.
+But that serrated edge snagged when we tried to slice it through paper.
+That said, these are sturdy, workmanlike tools with a traditional design that will last and not break the bank.